Recreational Forest Reserve of Fontinhas: Geography

 It is an area of about 3 hectares, at about 250 m above sea level, and includes a section of forest and human spaces, operated by the Regional Government of the Azores.
 The area is situated on the western slope of the Pico Alto mountain in the middle of the island, which benefits from specific soils and climatic conditions, irrigated by natural springs and high humidity.

 It is located adjacent to the island's main transversal motor route, the Estrada Regional E.R.
 1-1º, that connects the town of Vila do Porto to the parishes of the eastern part of the island, and specifically Santo Espirito.
 It is limited to the north by the lands administered by the Directorate, to the east by the road of Água dos Mouros; to the south by the regional roadway and west by the forest nursery.

 The nature reserve is a unit of multi-use in the Azores archipelago combining several activities; it is oriented towards human-nature interactivity, providing spaces for human leisure (barbecues, minor recreational activities, sightseeing and pedestrian trails) near to natural flora and fauna in the area.
-Central to this park is a large area of nurseries, in rectangular beds within a large glade bordered by a curtain of Cryptomerias.
+Central to this park is a large area of nurseries, in rectangular beds within a large glade bordered by a curtain of cryptomerias.
 There are several red clay pedestrian walking trails throughout the park with access to several infrastructures including barbecues, playgrounds, public washrooms, animal pens and lookouts.

-The main feature of the park is its rich forest of tall species; a dense forest, its atmosphere populated by Cryptomeria, Sequoia, Picconia azorica and the local Azorean Heather, its paths lined with Azaleas (Rhododendron), tree ferns (Sphaeropteris cooperii), Agapanthus and Camelias (Camelia japonica).
+The main feature of the park is its rich forest of tall species; a dense forest, its atmosphere populated by Japanese cedar, California redwood, Picconia azorica, local Azorean heather, its paths lined with Rhododendrons, tree ferns (Sphaeropteris cooperi), Agapanthus africanus and Japanese camellias.
 Trees are the primary coverage, especially the Cryptomeria, but also cedars, oaks and maple species are common.